kedro-org/publish-kedro-viz/README.md

     # Defaults to your original commit message.
     # Default: ${{ github.event.head_commit.message }}
     commit_message: ''

+    # An option to publish branch with only the latest commit
+    # if your publishing_source is a branch.
+    # Default: true
+    force_orphan: ''

     # The git config user.name or the owner of the commit.
     # if your publishing_source is a branch.